martindzejky/dotfiles/README.md

 ### Manual steps

-Make sure to install and use a [Powerline-patched font](https://github.com/powerline/fonts) or for the any font with powerline symbols for the [agnoster theme](https://github.com/oh-my-fish/theme-agnoster) to work.
+Make sure to install and use a [Powerline-patched font](https://github.com/powerline/fonts) or any font with powerline symbols for the [agnoster theme](https://github.com/oh-my-fish/theme-agnoster) to work.